 On January 3, 2018, the Company entered into a Sponsored Research Agreement ("SRA") with COH to optimize and develop CAR T cell processing procedures.
-Pursuant to the SRA, the Company will fund continued research in the amount of \$0.9 million for the program, which has an initial term of two (2) years.
+Pursuant to the SRA, the Company funded continued research in the amount of \$0.9 million for the program, with an initial term of two (2) years.
+Mustang and COH are currently negotiating a possible extension for an additional two-year period.